-When pressure increase inside the containment is indicated, the containment spray system is automatically started and the pumps (usually with 3×100% redundancy) take a suction from the tank (refueling water storage tank can be also used) and pump the water into spray nozzles located in the upper part of the containment.
+When pressure increases inside the containment indicated, the containment spray system is automatically started, and the pumps (usually with 3×100% redundancy) take suction from the tank (refueling water storage tank can also be used) and pump the water into spray nozzles located in the upper part of the containment.
 The water droplets, being cooler than the steam, will remove heat from the steam, which will cause the steam to condense.
 This will cause a reduction in the pressure of the building and will also reduce the temperature of the containment atmosphere.
 The spray system usually contains extra chemical additives dissolved in the tank to enhance the removal of particular radionuclides from the containment atmosphere.
 Especially radioiodine, which is of particular importance, can be effectively bonded to potassium hydroxide or sodium hydroxide.

-Most of Boiling Water Reactors (BWR) containments use pressure-suppression pools in order to maintain the integrity of the containment building.
-The major containment designs are the Mark I, Mark II and the Mark III.
+Most Boiling Water Reactors (BWR) containments use pressure-suppression pools to maintain the integrity of the containment building.
+The major containment designs are Mark I, Mark II, and Mark III.
 The Mark I and Mark II containments consist of two main parts:

 - A drywell houses the reactor coolant system.

-- A wetwell is a suppression chamber, which stores a large body of water and therefore it is commonly called as the suppression pool.
+- A wetwell is a suppression chamber that stores a large body of water therefore, it is commonly called the suppression pool.

-Containment buildings and containment pressure-suppression systems vary widely depending on certain reactor design.
-In some cases really unique technologies can be installed.
+Containment buildings and containment pressure-suppression systems vary widely depending on certain reactor designs.
+In some cases, unique technologies can be installed.
 For example, the containment building of Loviisa NPP uses two ice condensers as the pressure-suppression system.

 Hydrogen Mitigation in Water Cooled Power Reactors